mad-lab-fau/mad-gui/docs/plugin_importer.rst

 Develop your custom importer
 ############################

-After you created an empty file, as described above
+After you created an empty file, as described above, copy the code below to it to get started.
 If the user selects your CustomImporter, selects a file and then presses `start_processing`, the GUI will pass the selected file to your `CustomImporter.load_sensor_data` (argument `file_path`), as shown in `this GIF <_static/gifs/importer.gif>`_.